Distinct neutrino signatures and onset condition of quark deconfinement in accretion-induced collapse of white dwarfs

 Two additional robust features appear in all models.
-First, a cavity with a low proton fraction ($Y_p \sim 0.1$) forms at about $t - t_{\mathrm{b}} \sim 10~\mathrm{ms}$, coinciding with the $\nu_e$ burst shortly after core bounce, and this cavity persists until the PHS forms (see the $Y_p$ profile in Fig.~\ref{profile}).
+First, a cavity with a low proton fraction ($Y_p \sim 0.1$) forms at about $t - t_{\mathrm{b}} \sim 10~\mathrm{ms}$, coinciding with the $\nu_e$ burst shortly after the core bounce, and this cavity persists until the PHS forms (see the $Y_p$ profile in Fig.~\ref{profile}).
 The second shock, originating from the deconfined quark core beneath the cavity, passes through this low $Y_p$ region, emitting primarily $\bar{\nu}_e$ via positron ($e^+$) capture.
-Consequently, the second burst is predominantly composed of $\bar{\nu}_e$ for all EOSs, similar to the behavior reported in CCSN simulations with a QCD PT~\cite{Fischer:2017lag,Largani:2023oyk}.
+Consequently, the second burst is predominantly composed of $\bar{\nu}_e$ for all EOSs, similar to the behavior reported in CCSN simulations with a QCD PT~\citep{Fischer:2017lag,Largani:2023oyk}.
 In contrast, the first neutrino burst, which results from the first bounce, is dominated by $\nu_e$ emission due to the proton-rich environment of the newly formed PNS.

-Finally, the high temperature of the PHS lead to a greater integrated emission of $\nu_x$ compared to $\nu_e$ during the second burst.
+Finally, the high temperature of the PHS leads to a greater integrated emission of $\nu_x$ compared to $\nu_e$ during the second burst.